AriFordsham/GHCWiki/status/ghc-7.8.md

 - \[1\] The testsuite performance numbers need to be updated for 32 bit platforms.
 - \[2\] Mavericks was tested using **Clang**, and there are some `make fast` failures (mostly minor driver related things, but not critical.)
 - \[3\] Austin has not directly tested 10.8 yet, but he speculates it is OK based on the 10.7 and preliminary 10.9 results.
+- \[4\] Austin is hitting a `validation` error while building `xhtml`, which might be due to some interaction with the new Haddock.
+Otherwise, the compiler builds fine and the testsuite works.

 ## The Dynamic Story